 PDM process and workflow:

-In the history entry the PDM software GAIN Collaboration informs you about origins, changes and releases of product data in your company.
+In the history entry, the GAIN Collaboration PDM system informs you about the creation, changes and releases of product data in your company.
 Let yourself be supported by the action-dependent and individually customizable status and rights assignment in GAIN Collaboration.

 GAIN Collaboration supports you in these areas